jangadet55/zip-code-range-solution/README.md

 * Set up Eclipse Preferences

     * Create a new Java Project or just clone this project using git options.
+    * Add Lib jar in classpath.

 * Run

     * Right-click on project
     * Run As > Java Application
+    * Also, similarly to test the test cases, Please Run as JUNIT.